apolo-actions/vscode/README.md

 ### `http_auth`

-Whether to use HTTP authentication for Jupyter or not. `"True"` by default.
+Whether to use HTTP authentication for VS Code Web UI or not. `"True"` by default.

 ### Example